jacksonmagas/Othello/README.md

 # Changes for part 3
 Added:
 1. Keyboard support is implemented to support make-move, pass-turn, restart and quit commends as part of ReversiGUI.
-2. Implemented to accept command line strategies from user to simulate the computer player strategy.
+2. Implemented to accept command line strategies from user to simulate the computer player strategy.<br/>
-    For example:
+    For example:<br/>
-    ReversiGUI "Human" "Strategy1"
+    ReversiGUI "Human" "Strategy1"<br/>
-    ReversiGUI "Human" "Strategy2"
+    ReversiGUI "Human" "Strategy2"<br/>
-    ReversiGUI "Human" "Strategy3"
+    ReversiGUI "Human" "Strategy3"<br/>
 3. Implemented 2 Controllers and 2 Views as Part3 requirements as part of Reversi main class method and kept Part 2 implementation as part of previous ReversiGUI main class method.
 4. Your Turn and Refresh View events are implemented to enable Player 2 to simulate the moves as per implemented strategies.
 5. Manifest file is now using cs3500.reversi.Reversi as main class.
+6. Keyboard support is implemented to support below keys using Key Listener, Key Bindings and Key Release event<br/>
+   Up, Down, Left and Right Arrow keys will allow user to move selected cell on the game board.<br/>
+   P for Pass-Turn, R for Restart and Q for Quit will allow user to make actions on the game board.<br/>